INTER-AMERICAN COMMISSION ON HUMAN RIGHTS

 PETITION OF HAITI CITIZENS AGAINST THE INTERIM GOVERNMENT OF HAITI, THE UNITED STATES AND BRAZIL

-I, IRA J. KURZBAN, testify that the following is true and accurate to the best of my knowledge:
+I, MARIO JOSEPH, hereby declare that the following statements are true to the best of my knowledge: